Last updated: Jan-16-2023

-Enable the Strict Transformations setting in your account console's Security settings.
-To mark a specific transformation as allowed, open the Named Transformations page of the console.
+Enable the Strict Transformations setting in the Security page of the Console Settings.
+To mark a specific transformation as allowed, open the Named Transformations page of the Console.
 Next to each transformation you can open the menu and toggle to either allow or restrict the transformation.

 When working with Cloudinary's API, there are a few ways you can control who can access an asset and when.
 These include:

 - Storing an asset with an